travis-ci/docs-travis-ci-com/docs/user/how-to-setup-and-trigger-the-hook-manually.md

 respective "Admin" section.

 As the list is very long you will need to scroll down and after clicking on "Travis" scroll back up.
-You will be presented with a form with 3 fields:
+You will be presented with a form with three fields:
 Domain, User, Token.

 You can leave the Domain empty.
-In the User field enter the github account you used to authenticate yourself on travis-ci.org.
+In the User field enter the GitHub account you used to authenticate yourself on travis-ci.org.
 In the Token field paste the token as it is listed on the profile page on travis-ci.org.